 Learn more about the Tracy Lynn Faber Award.

 The Ed Hoffman Memorial Award

-The highest award of SNMMI's Computer and Instrumentation Council was created to honorthe memory of Professor Edward J. Hoffman.
-It recognizes scientists in the field of nuclear medicine for their service and decotion to research and development of nuclear medicine instrumentation and to educating and training the next generation of scientists.
+The highest award of SNMMI's Physics, Instrumentation and Data Sciences Council was created to honor the memory of Professor Edward J. Hoffman.
+It recognizes scientists in the field of nuclear medicine for their service and dedication to research and development of nuclear medicine instrumentation and to educating and training the next generation of scientists.
 The award is presented during the Ed Hoffman Memorial CE lecture at the SNMMI Annual Meeting, during the where the winner gives the lecture.